ewigl/gofile-enhanced/README.md

 English description here.

-### Recursion Download
+### Recursive Download

-> Click the "Recursion Download" button, the script will automatically fetch **all** files and folder contents.
+> Click the "Recursive Download" button, the script will automatically fetch **all** files and folder contents.
 >
 > A window will pop up displaying all file lists, and you can start downloading after confirming everything is correct.
 >
-> "Recursion Download" only supports ABDM and Aria2 download methods.
+> "Recursive Download" only supports ABDM and Aria2 download methods.
 "Recursion Download" is still in testing phase.

 **You need to properly configure the ABDM and Aria2 download directories (absolute paths) in the settings.**